-The history of nomadic life is way older than urban life of mankind.
-In the second millennium B.C. in Iron Age, a several nomadic groups searching for new pastures set foot in the Iranian plateau.
-They were calling themselves as "Aryan", put the name of former land of them on the new one, and named it "Airyan Vaejah " which means "the lands of Aryans" and is mentioned in Zoroastrian holy book, Avesta.
+The history of nomadic life is way older than the urban life of mankind.
+In the second millennium B.C. in Iron Age, several nomadic groups searching for new pastures set foot in the Iranian plateau.
+They were calling themselves as "Aryan", put the name of the former land of them on the new one, and named it "Airyan Vaejah " which means "the lands of Aryans" and is mentioned in the Zoroastrian holy book, Avesta.

-These tribal groups are the oldest dated pastoral nomads entered central plateau of Iran and later settled and became sedentary and the founders of Medes and onward Achaemenid monarchies.
-Nomads have always been the core of Iran's army and guarding the borders of country has been their main duty.
+These tribal groups are the oldest dated pastoral nomads entered the central plateau of Iran and later settled and became sedentary and the founders of Medes and onward Achaemenid monarchies.
+Nomads have always been the core of Iran's army and guarding the borders of the country has been their main duty.

-Since prehistory till now, migration and livelihood based on livestock is not the only specifications to recognize nomad society.
-The essential of migration life is three criterions as such: Tribe has its distinct domination and possesses its specific social chart and each member of tribe is aware of their position in this chart.
+Since prehistory till now, migration and livelihood based on livestock are not the only specifications to recognize nomad society.
+The essential of migration life is three criterions as such: Tribe has its distinct domination and possesses its specific social chart and each member of the tribe is aware of their position in this chart.

 In Persian, the community of nomad tribes is called "il" which is a Turkish-Mongolian word to express pastoral nomad lifestyle.
-The life of il is in whole harmony with its surrounding climate and climate defines the type of livestock of nomads, time and route of migration.
+The life of the il is in the whole harmony with its surrounding climate and climate defines the type of livestock of nomads, time and route of migration.

-Kooch comes with definition of two terms in nomad life; let's have an exploration of two seasonal migrations as Yeylagh and Gheshlagh.
+Kooch comes with the definition of two terms in nomad life; let's have an exploration of two seasonal migrations as Yeylagh and Gheshlagh.

 Yeylagh is meaning summer realms of nomad tribes to which tribes begin to migrate in spring and stay living there until the end of summertime.
-Yeylaghs typically have cool weather and is located at highlands or mountain hills while Gheshlagh is the winter zone with moderate weather that nomads move toward at the end of summer to spend half of fall and all winter in.
+Yeylaghs typically have cool weather and is located at highlands or mountain hills while Gheshlagh is the winter zone with moderate weather that nomads move toward at the end of summer to spend half of the fall and all winter in.

-Kooch is the beating heart of nomad life, an answer to the need of fresh pastures for flock and a Teamwork action that all the members, young or old, child or adult take part in it.
+Kooch is the beating heart of nomad life, an answer to the need of fresh pastures for the flock and a Teamwork action that all the members, young or old, child or adult take part in it.

 Nomads of Iran use specific routes to migration from yeylagh to gheshlagh and vice versa.
 These routes are just as their domination and as old as their creation.
 These routes are known as "Ilrah" meaning the path of il, no need to mention each il has distinguished ilrah.
 The oldest ilrah in Iran which is still used by Bakhtiari nomads is "Dezpart".
-Dezpart is 220km ancient road with the history of Achaemenid era.
+Dezpart is a 220km ancient road with the history of the Achaemenid era.

 The main dwelling of nomads in Iran is special woven tents.
 More than a house, tents are a strong symbol of the nomads' identity.
 There are two kinds of nomad tents: Siah chador (black tent) and Alachiq tent (dome-shaped tent).

-Siah chador is the symbol of west, center and southeast nomads while northwest tribes use Alachiq tents.
+Siah chador is the symbol of west, centre and southeast nomads while northwest tribes use Alachiq tents.
 The black tent is woven from goat wool whereas Alachiq is made of wood frame which is covered by several sheets of thick white felt.